 There are mainly two different commands that you can use for this purpose, ls and stat.
 Both will print out almost the same information but in different format.

-The most useful command is ls, which lists the file details.
-Using some command line options you can print out all the details of the particular file.
+The most useful of the two commands is ls, (at least in my opinion) which lists the file details.
+Using some command line options you can print out all the details and metadata information of the particular file.

 bash$ ls -lisan <filename>

 The various command line options above prints out various information as detailed below

 l : This uses the long listing format while printing out.
 This is much more informative than the default format.

 i : Prints out the inode number of the file

 s : Prints the file size in blocks

 a : Prints out all entries and does not ignore any files

 n : Prints out the numeric user id and group id